Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Fireworks Time in Other Months: 8:20 PM~8:40 PM, 20 minutes

-The beach is open to the public for free, with no paid seating.
-It is within walking distance from JR Atami Station.
-To be safe, just make sure to book your round-trip JR tickets or accommodation in Atami in advance.
+Free entry with no paid seating at the beach release event.
+It’s within walking distance from JR Atami Station.
+For safety, just make sure to book your round-trip JR tickets or accommodation in Atami in advance.

 It is highly recommended to bring your own picnic mat!
 It is highly recommended to bring your own picnic mat!
 It is highly recommended to bring your own picnic mat!